 Circumstances can always change.
 And this may lead to changes in management policy and strategy.
 But when Mr Collardi does assume (joint) responsibility for overseeing Pictet’s international private banking operations it would seem unlikely that he will adopt the aggressive expansion policies employed at Julius Baer.

-This means that will be no acquisitions to boost market share for Pictet doesn’t do acquisitions.
+This means that there will be no acquisitions to boost market share for Pictet doesn’t do acquisitions.
 Nor should there be aggressive hiring from rivals, especially in Asian markets.

 Pictet has acquired a toehold in these markets.
 But its strategy appears to be based on acquiring a bigger share of wallet from its existing client base rather than by expanding this significantly by hiring more client facing staff.